THE LEE COUNTY LIBRARY

 - Public Library computer terminals are neither private nor secure.

-As required by the Children's Internet Protection Act ("CIPA"), in order to remain eligible for certain federal funding, the Library uses Office of Public Library Service filtering software on all Internet connections.
-The filtering software used by the Library protects against access to visual depictions of obscenity, child pornography, and, in the case of persons under the age of 17 years, materials that are "harmful to minors."
+As required by the Children's Internet Protection Act ("CIPA"), in order to remain eligible for certain federal funding, the Library uses a filtering method on all Internet connections.
+The filtering method used by the Library protects against access to visual depictions of obscenity, child pornography, and, in the case of persons under the age of 17 years, materials that are "harmful to minors."
 Users should be aware, however, that all currently available filtering software results in a degree of both "under blocking" (i.e., permitting access to certain material that falls within the foregoing categories) and "over blocking" (i.e., denying access to certain constitutionally protected material that does not fall within the foregoing categories).
-The Office of Public Library Service has attempted to select filtering software that best complies with CIPA while providing Library users with the broadest possible access to constitutionally protected speech and information.
+The Library has attempted to select filtering software that best complies with CIPA while providing Library users with the broadest possible access to constitutionally protected speech and information.
+The method of filtering or filter provider may change and is determined by recommendations and through the Georgia Public Library Service.
 The Library cannot and does not guarantee that the filtering software will block all obscenity, child pornography, or materials that are harmful to minors.
 Nor can the Library guarantee that the filtering software will not restrict access to sites that may have legitimate research or other value.
-In order to help address the over blocking problem and to enhance users' access to constitutionally protected speech and information, the Library requests that all users, both adults and minors, contact the staff at Circulation Desk (or at such other contact point as the Library shall designate from time to time) to request unblocking of an incorrectly blocked site.
+In order to help and to enhance users' access to constitutionally protected speech and information, the Library requests that all users, both adults and minors, contact the staff at Circulation Desk (or at such other contact point as the Library shall designate from time to time) to request unblocking of an incorrectly blocked site.
 In addition, any user who is 17 years of age or older may contact the staff at the Circulation Desk to disable the filtering software in order to obtain unfiltered Internet access for bona fide research or other lawful purpose.

 Access by Minors

-Parents or legal guardians must assume responsibility for deciding which library resources are appropriate for their own children.
-Parents or legal guardians should guide their children in use of the Internet and inform them about materials they should not use.
-While the Library affirms and acknowledges the rights and responsibilities of parents and guardians to monitor and determine their children's access to Library materials and resources, including those available through the Internet, the Library has taken certain measures designed to assist in the safe and effective use of these resources by all minors.
+Parents, guardians, and caregivers must assume responsibility for deciding which Library resources are appropriate for their own children.
+Parents, guardians, and caregivers should guide their children in use of the Internet and inform them about materials they should not use.
+While the Library affirms and acknowledges the rights and responsibilities of parents, guardians, and caregivers to monitor and determine their children's access to Library materials and resources, including those available through the Internet, the Library has taken certain measures designed to assist in the safe and effective use of these resources by all minors.

 To address the issue of access by minors to inappropriate material on the Internet, including material that is harmful to minors, the Library attempts to:

-Never arrange a face-to-face meeting with someone via the computer without parents' or guardians' approval.
+- Never arrange a face-to-face meeting with someone without parent, guardian, or caregivers' approval.

-Have parents or guardians report an incident to the National Center for Missing and Exploited Children at 1-800-843-5678 if one becomes aware of the transmission of child pornography.
+- Have parents, guardians, and caregivers report an incident to the National Center for Missing and Exploited Children at 1-800-843-5678 if one becomes aware of the transmission of child pornography.

 To address the issue of unauthorized access, including so-called "hacking," and other unlawful activities by minors online, minors and all other Library users are hereby advised that use of the Library's computers for hacking or any other unlawful activity is strictly prohibited.